The Center

-National Center for Culturally Responsive Victim Services (NCCRVS)
+Culturally Responsive Victim Services Grant Program

-The NCCRVS Aims To:
+The Center Aims To:

 We provide virtual and on-site technical assistance to culturally specific organizations to address their specific capacity-building and infrastructure needs.
 We offer in-person training and virtual webinars for community-based organizations, government, and private funders to address the impact of systemic bias and oppression on culturally specific organizations, victims/survivors, and their communities.